Why Brands Can Publish for Years and Still Be Invisible to ChatGPT

 Why Most Brands Stay Invisible

-Because they optimize for output, not identity.
+Because they optimise for output, not identity.

 They focus on:

-publishing more, trying new channels, following what works for others
+• following what works for others

 Visibility Is Not About Volume.
 It’s About Compression